NOAA Awards $307M Firm Fixed Price Contract for Class B Vessel Construction to Thoma-Sea Marine Constructors

 Plain-Language Summary

 Department of Commerce obligated $307.0 million to THOMA-SEA MARINE CONSTRUCTORS, L.L.C. for work described as: DETAIL DESIGN AND CONSTRUCTION OF CLASS B VESSELS - NOAA Key points: 1.
-Contract value exceeds $306 million for vessel design and construction.
-2. Competition appears limited, with Thoma-Sea Marine Constructors, L.L.C. as the sole awardee.
-3. Long project duration raises potential risks for cost overruns and schedule delays.
+Significant investment in NOAA's vessel fleet, impacting maritime operations.
+2. Thoma-Sea Marine Constructors secures a large contract, indicating strong market position.
+3. Potential risks include project delays and cost overruns in long-term construction.
+4. Spending falls within the Ship Building and Repairing sector.

 Value Assessment